-- Is prescribed the requested Lipotropic, Other for the treatment of a diagnosis that is indicated in the U.S. Food and Drug Administration (FDA)-approved package labeling OR a medically accepted indication; AND - 2.
+- 1. Is prescribed the requested Lipotropic, Other for the treatment of a diagnosis that is indicated in the U.S. Food and Drug Administration (FDA)-approved package labeling or a medically accepted indication; AND - 2.
 Is prescribed a dose that is consistent with FDA-approved package labeling, nationally recognized compendia, or peer-reviewed medical literature; AND - 3.
 Is age-appropriate according to FDA-approved package labeling, nationally recognized compendia, or peer-reviewed medical literature; AND - 4.
 Does not have a contraindication to the prescribed medication; AND - 5.
 For treatment of a lipid disorder, has documentation of results of a lipid profile within 3 months prior to the request for the Lipotropic, Other; AND

 - 6. For a PCSK9 inhibitor, all of the following: - a.
-Has at least one of the following: - A history of clinical atherosclerotic cardiovascular disease (ASCVD),1 - ii.
+Has at least one of the following: - i.
+A history of clinical atherosclerotic cardiovascular disease (ASCVD),1 - ii.
 A diagnosis of familial hypercholesterolemia in accordance with current consensus guidelines,2 - iii.
 A diagnosis of other severe hypercholesterolemia (baseline [before treatment with any lipid-lowering agent] LDL-C ≥190 mg/dL), - b.
 Has a history of one of the following: - i.
-Failure to achieve goal LDL-C or percentage reduction of LDL-C while adherent to treatment with maximally tolerated doses of 2 different high-intensity statins for ≥3 consecutive months each. - ii.
+Failure to achieve goal LDL-C or percentage reduction of LDL-C while adherent to treatment with the maximally tolerated dose of a high-intensity statin for ≥3 months, - ii.
 Both of the following: - a) A temporally related intolerance3 to 2 high-intensity statins that occurred after both of the following: - (i) Modifiable comorbid conditions that may enhance statin intolerance were ruled out and/or addressed by the prescriber as clinically indicated (e.g., hypothyroidism, vitamin D deficiency) - (ii) All possible drug interactions with statins were addressed by all of the following (if clinically appropriate): - a.
 Dose decrease of the interacting non-statin drug, - b.
 Discontinuation of the interacting non-statin drug, - c.
-Change to an alternative statin that has a lower incidence of drug interactions - b) One of the following: - (i) Therapeutic failure while adherent to treatment for ≥3 consecutive months with the lowest FDA-approved daily dose or alternate-day dosing of any statin
+Change to an alternative statin that has a lower incidence of drug interactions - b) One of the following: - (i) Therapeutic failure while adherent to treatment for ≥3 consecutive months with the lowest FDA-approved daily dose or alternate-day dosing of any statin - (ii) A temporally related intolerance to the lowest FDA-approved daily dose or alternate-day dosing of any statin,